Compactification of Reductive Group Schemes: Proof of Theorem

 The proof of Proposition \ref{prop:smoothness} also shows

 \begin{proposition} There is an open cell

 whose $\G \times_S \G$-saturation is $\ol \G.$ \end{proposition}

 What remains is to check projectivity of $\ol \G$.
 In \cite{thaddeus}, properness is shown by realizing $\ol\G$ as the coarse space associated to a certain proper moduli stack of bundles.
-We resort to an alternative approach as we don't have a modular interpretation at hand.
+We resort to an alternative approach as we do not have a modular interpretation at hand.

 \begin{proposition} $\ol\G$ is $S$-projective. \end{proposition}

 \begin{proof} As in the proof of Proposition \ref{prop:separated-and-finitely-presented}, we may assume $S = \Spec \ZZ.$ Because $\ol\G$ is constructed as a GIT quotient, it suffices to check properness.
 We use valuative criterion for properness.
 For this, we may assume that $S$ is the spectrum of a discrete valuation ring $R$ with fraction field $K$.
 By \cite[Lemma 4.1.1]{modelsofcurves}, it is enough to check that any $K$-point $x_K \in \G(K)$ extends to an $R$-point of $\ol\G$.
 Using the Cartan decomposition of $\G(K)$, we can assume $x_K=\lambda(\pi)\in \T(K)$ for some dominant coweight $\lambda$ and uniformizer $\pi.$ Such a point induces an $R$-point of $\T^+_\ad$ which in turn induces an $R$-point $x_R$ of $V_\G^\circ$ by applying the canonical section $\ol{\mf s}$ (c.f. \S\ref{sec:nondegenerate-locus}).
 Base changing, we get a map $\AA^I_S\times_{\T^+_\ad}x_R \to V_{\G,\beta}$ and choosing an arbitrary $S$-morphism of affine spaces $\AA^I_S\to \T^+_\ad$, not necessarily a section, we get a map $x_R \to V_{\G,\beta}.$ By construction, the generic point of $x_R$ lies inside the unit group $\GG_{\text m,S}^I\times_S \G$ where its second component is $x_K.$ Then the image of $x_R$ along the GIT quotient morphism gives the desired point. \end{proof}